 In the summer of 2004 visitors to Monticello could for the first time walk into a kitchen that closely resembles what Edith Fossett and Fanny Hern knew almost two centuries ago.
 Using Monticello inventories and Jefferson's packing lists, Curatorial Department staff collected the kind of copper cookware these enslaved women used to prepare the sophisticated French-influenced meals praised by Jefferson's guests.
-Generous support from the Florence Gould Foundation and the National Endowment for the Humanities made possible the purchase of the French equipment, as well as the restoration of the fireplace, bake oven, and some unusual built-in fittings considered essential to French cuisine.
+Generous support from the Florence Gould Foundation made possible the purchase of the French equipment, as well as the restoration of the fireplace, bake oven, and some unusual built-in fittings considered essential to French cuisine.

 From the time he took his domestic servant James Hemings to Paris in 1784 to learn French cookery, Jefferson made sure that his enslaved cooks were trained to prepare meals in the French manner.
 Hemings passed his skills on to his brother Peter, while Edith Fossett and Fanny Hern received years of training from a French chef in the President's House at Washington.
 On Jefferson's retirement in 1809, they returned to Monticello to find a new kitchen that replaced the old one in the cellar of the South Pavilion.
 The site of meal preparation—at the intersection of the south wing of dependencies and the all-weather passageway underneath the house—was now a much larger space.
 And, instead of preparing all the food at an intensely-hot open hearth, Edith Fossett and Fanny Hern monitored soups and sauces simmering in copper pans on a built-in stew stove like the one they had used in the President's House.
 Common in Europe but relatively rare in the United States, this precursor of the kitchen range had charcoal fires in grated cast-iron openings and could be regulated more precisely than a roaring fireplace.